enarx/website/docs/WebAssembly/Java.md

 # WebAssembly with Java

 :::note
-* There is a a friendly [fork](https://github.com/fermyon/teavm-wasi) of [TeaVM](https://teavm.org/), modified to support WASI and the WebAssembly Component Model proposal.
+* WebAssembly support for Java is good thanks to a friendly [fork](https://github.com/fermyon/teavm-wasi) of [TeaVM](https://teavm.org/), modified to support WASI and the WebAssembly Component Model proposal.
 :::

 ## Install Java